gravitcapa/securitypicamera/README.md

 https://www.raspberrypi.com/products/camera-module-3/ (should be: wide lens, with an infrared filter) (PI shop)

-https://www.raspberrypi.com/products/camera-cable/ (22 to 15 pin camera cable, also available short cables on amazon) (PI shop)
+https://www.raspberrypi.com/products/camera-cable/ (22 to 15 pin camera cable, also available short cables on amazon) (PI shop, amazon, aliexpress)

 HC-SR501 PIR Infrared Sensor or compatible from Arduino or any 5V 3 pins: +5V, signal pin, Ground (amazon, aliexpress)